dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 within those files.
 It does not matter if files are repeated either as includes or on the command-line.[^fn-duplicate-files]

+A _Dafny project file_, which would contain information about the files, libraries, and options needed to build a program, is being designed and developed.

 Note however that although the complete set of files, command-line plus included files, make up the program, by default, only those files listed on the command-line are verified.
 To do a complete verification, each file